xadidja03/trade-control-system/README.md

 - Data Integrity and Validation: Ensures data integrity with custom validation rules.
 Prevents errors, like negative prices, and enforces category-specific rules, enhancing data quality.
 - Database Relationship Management: Effectively manages relationships between database objects.
 Easily specify product-category or product-supplier associations for improved data organization.

+**User Authentication and Security:**
+- User Sign-up: Users can register and create an account using the `/register` endpoint.
+After registration, an email confirmation link is sent to the user's email address.
+- Email Confirmation: Users must click the confirmation link in the email to verify their email address and activate their account.
+- User Login: Registered users can log in using the `/login` endpoint, which provides them with a JWT token for authentication.
+- JWT Token: JSON Web Tokens are used for secure authentication and authorization.
+The token is provided upon login and must be included in the headers of authenticated requests.
+- Token Refresh: To maintain security and session longevity, users can use the `/refresh` endpoint to get a new access token without re-entering credentials.

 **Technologies Used:**
 - IDE - Intellij Idea;
 - JDK - 1.8 or later;
 - Spring Web - 2.7;
 - Spring Data Jpa;
+- Spring Security
+- Jwt
+- Java Mail Sender
 - PostgreSql
 - Lombok
 - Validation